Asian stocks mixed after Wall St rebound breaks 3-day slump

 Treasury yields mostly fell, despite the positive economic data.
 The yield on the 10-year Treasury note was steady at 1.63%.

-The price of Bitcoin regained ground lost earlier in the week, adding 7.2% to $40,868.10, according to the online brokerage Coinbase.
+The price of Bitcoin continued to bounce, rising in the morning but losing ground later in the day.
+It was 0.2% lower at $39,938.25, according to the online brokerage Coinbase.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.